History of the Jews in Geneva

 The history of the Jews in Geneva dates back to at least the Middle Ages.
 Geneva is the only place in present day Switzerland where Jews had to live in a ghetto (around the year 1420).
 It was not until the 19th century that Jews were granted freedom of establishment, but numerous Jews were able to live in Carouge towards the end of the 18th century.
-Today, Geneva is one of the Swiss cities where Judaism is most prevalent (alongside Basel and Zurich) and is home to diverse Jewish communities and establishments.
+Today, Geneva is one of the Swiss cities where Judaism is most prevalent (alongside Basel and Zürich) and is home to diverse Jewish communities and establishments.

-The Middle Ages
+Middle Ages

 There is evidence of Jewish settlement in Geneva towards the end of the 12th century, as Jews immigrated there from the upper Rhine valley and Savoy in France.
 Around 1300, Geneva had a synagogue, as did Lausanne.

 Sources show that there were 13 Jewish families in Geneva around 1400.
 In the 1420s, the Jews were confined to living in a ghetto- the only one to exist in Switzerland.
-They were displaced towards the end of the century, after a decision by the city council in 1490, marking the end of the first Jewish community of Geneva.
+They were expelled towards the end of the century, after a decision by the city council in 1490, marking the end of the first Jewish community of Geneva.

 Following this, only rare events document the passage of Jews in the area until the 19th century.

-16th to 18th Century
+16th to 18th century

 Jews travelling to Venice through Geneva had to pay transit fees, which were so rarely required that they first had to be determined.
 These proofs of Jewish travel can be seen in the customs documents of 16th century.

 In 1632, the preacher Nicolas Antoine was burned for judaising (living according to Jewish customs).

 Towards the end of the 18th century, following their expulsion from cities such as Berne, Freiburg and Neuenburg, numerous Jews found permanent settlement in Carouge, today a political municipality of Geneva.
 Their admission was in line with the Sardinian government's plans to elevate the small town of a few hundred inhabitants to a city and thus a rival to Protestant Geneva.
 As early as 1780, Carouge accepted Alsatian Jews and some from England, Germany, Hungary and Italy.
 Only select professional Jews were admitted.
 They had to prove their efficiency and commercial honesty.
 Among them were manufacturers such as Joseph Abraham from London, who produced watch glasses, or Joseph Vigevano from Livorno, a producer of sealing wax.

 On 27 August 1787, Victor-Amédée III proclaimed an edict of tolerance, allowing the Jews to benefit from the application of common law and to enjoy total freedom of worship, a rare case in the history of Europe.
-The Freemasons had their lodge, the Protestants their temple and the Jews their synagogue, as well as a denominational cemetery (the Jewish cemetery of Carouge) located along the present Rue des Tireurs de Sable.
+The Freemasons had their lodge, the Protestants their temple and the Jews their synagogue, as well as a denominational cemetery (the Jewish cemetery of Carouge) located along the present Passage des Tireurs de Sable.
 In 1798, there were 75 Jews living in Carouge.

 That year, Geneva was annexed by France.
 The French laws of liberty, equality and fraternity also applied to Jews.
 This changed when the annexation ended in 1814.